aws-samples/sagemaker-workshop/content/security/secure_notebook/secure_notebook.md

 ## Version Control

-Finally, it is extremely important for data scientists to maintain a code repo for managing and maintaining source code and version control.
-We have included a CodeCommit Repository which will be automatically added to this notebook instance for versioning any code.
-The code repo is already configured for use with the account and data scientists can simply push or pull code from the repo as desired.
-Here we will push and tag our code to the master branch of our code repo.
+Finally, to support collaboration, SageMaker notebooks can be integrated with Git-based repositories.
+Git is a distributed version control system which enables project teams to manage source code, notebook files, and other artifacts related to a project.
+In the next lab the notebook you create will be configured to use a CodeCommit repository as a way of managing the sample project provided.
+In this lab you will push and tag the code to the master branch of the code repository using the CLI or Jupyter UI.

 ---